-The SCOLIOSIS CAMPAIGN FUND raises money for people with scoliosis - abnormal twisting and curving of the spine.
-SCF is the joint fundraising arm of the SCOLIOSIS ASSOCIATION (UK) and the BRITISH SCOLIOSIS RESEARCH FOUNDATION.
-Every penny it raises goes towards helping to support people with the condition as well as funding research into the causes and treatment of scoliosis.
+Scoliosis Campaign Fund is a joint fundraising venture between British Scoliosis Research Foundation, who fund research into the causes and treatment of scoliosis and Scoliosis Association (UK), a patient support charity.
+The two organisations have worked closely for several years and became officially affiliated in November, 2006.
+All money raised from the activities is divided equally between the two charities.
+Every penny SCF raises goes towards helping to support people with the condition as well as funding research into the causes and treatment of scoliosis.
 By supporting SCF, you're helping people with scoliosis now and in the future!
-We have some fantastic fundraising events which can all be seen on our new, updated website: www.scolisoiscampaignfund.org.uk Hope to see you at an event soon!
+We have some fantastic fundraising events which can all be seen on our new, updated website.
+So whether it's a run, cycle ride, bake sale, or show, we hope to see you at an SCF event soon!
 Thank you so much for your support.

 01 March 2013